- Named Packers President/CEO on Dec. 3, 2007, by the Packers' Board of Directors; formally assumed position on Jan. 28

 Mark Murphy, possessor of extensive experience in professional football and sports administration, is in his 16th year as the Packers' President and CEO.

 Under Murphy's guidance, the organization continues to rank as one of the NFL's premier franchises, with highly successful operations both on and off the field.
-On the field, the team has compiled a 129-79-2 overall record (.619), made a team-record eight consecutive playoff trips from 2009 to 2016, advanced to four NFC Championship games and earned a victory in Super Bowl XLV.
+On the field, the team has compiled a 143-83-2 overall record (.632), made 10 playoff trips, including a team-record eight straight (2009 to 2016), advanced to five NFC Championship games and earned a victory in Super Bowl XLV.
 Off the field, the club continues to perform well in its business efforts, which allows the organization to support football operations.
 The fan experience at Lambeau Field, a top priority for the organization, continues to be ranked among the best in sports.

 It was a direction both Murphy and the organization envisioned when Murphy was elected by the Packers' Board of Directors as the franchise's 10th Chief Executive Officer on Dec.
 3, 2007.
 He began his work with the organization as president-elect on Jan.
 1, 2008, and then formally took over on Jan.
 28, 2008.